symfony/symfony-docs/frontend/asset_mapper.rst

         ],
     ];

-The file is stored untouched.
-Any *relative* imports it declares are downloaded next to it and added to the import map too, so imports like ``import "./chunk/calendar.js"`` inside the package keep working.
+The downloaded file is not modified in any way, and the ``esm`` flag is preserved when running ``importmap:update``.
+Relative imports inside the file (e.g. ``import "./chunk/calendar.js"``) are downloaded next to it and added to the import map, so they keep working.
+However, bare imports (e.g.

-Keep the following limitations in mind when using ``--no-esm``:

-* You must pass the path to the file (as in ``fullcalendar/index.global.js``).
-  A bare package name like ``fullcalendar`` is refused, because the relative imports inside the file are resolved against its directory, which is unknown when the CDN is the one choosing the file from the package's ``main`` entry;
-* ``--no-esm`` cannot be combined with the ``--path`` option, which declares a local file that is never downloaded;
-* *Bare* imports inside a raw file (such as ``import { h } from "preact"``) are not resolved.
-The ESM build rewrites those into further CDN URLs that AssetMapper follows, but a raw file is taken as-is, so you must require those packages yourself.
+``import { h } from "preact"``) are not resolved; you must require those packages yourself.

-The ``esm`` key is only written when it is ``false``, so existing ``importmap.php`` files are left untouched, and running ``importmap:update`` preserves the flag.

 Removing JavaScript Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~